 "Your review should be truthful and constitute your opinion and experience with your current or former employer.
 We don't take sides regarding factual disputes, so we expect you to stand behind your statements expressed in your content."

 Negative reviews on Glassdoor may or may not be justified.
-The anonymous nature of the forum can allow disgruntled employees to post unwarranted negative reviews.
+The anonymous nature of the forum can allow disgruntled employees to post negative reviews.

 The company usually sends the flagged comments back to the reviewer, asking them to amend or justify their review.
 This process can take a long time, and the results may differ from what you seek.